Kineara/tarkov-api/README.md

 // return specific quest details
 ```

-# Model Relations
+# Models / Relations
 - trader
+	- Individual trader and corresponding quests
+	- trader has many tradeLevels
-	- One trader has many trader-levels
+	- trader has many quests

 - traderLevel
+	- Each trader's loyalty level and corresponding inventory
-	- One trader-level belongs to trader
+	- traderLevel belongs to trader

-- One trader-level has many trader-level-items
+	- traderLevel has many traderLevelItems
-- One trader-level has many items, through trader-level-items
+	- traderLevel has many items, through traderLevelItems
-- One item has many trader-levels, through trader-level-items
+	- traderLevel has many barters

+- barter
+	- Individual barter recipe
+	- barter belongs to traderLevel
-- One quest has and belongs to many items
+	- barter has and belongs to many items

+- item
+	- Individual item of any type
-- One item has and belongs to many quests
+	- item has many traderLevelItems

-- One hideout-station has many station-levels
+	- item has many traderLevels, through traderLevelItems
-- One station-level belongs to hideout-station

-- One item has many station-upgrades
+	- item has and belongs to many quests
-- One item has many station-levels, through station-upgrades
+	- item has many stationUpgrades
-- One station-level has many items, through station-upgrades
+	- item has many stationLevels, through stationUpgrades

-- One hideout-station has many station-levels
+	- item has and belongs to many barters

+- quest
+	- Individual quest
-- One station-level belongs to hideout-station
+	- quest belongs to trader

-- One station-level has many craftable-items
+	- quest has and belongs to many items

+- hideoutStation
+	- Individual crafting station
-- One hideout-station-level has many items-required
+	- hideoutStation has many stationLevels

+- stationLevel
+	- Individual crafting station upgrade level with corresponding craftables
+	- stationLevel belongs to hideoutStation
-- One trader-level has many barters, through trader-barters
+	- stationLevel has many craftableItems
-- One item has many barters, through trader-barters
+	- stationLevel has many items, through craftableItems
+	- stationLevel has one stationLevelUpgrade

+- stationLevelUpgrade
+	- Items, loyalties, and prerequisites for a given crafting station level
+	- stationLevelUpgrade belongs to stationLevel